Modern times & Foundation of the state in Italy

-Renaissance, revolution and the founding of the state
+Renaissance, revolution and the foundation of the state

-As the Eastern Roman Empire was defeated by the Ottomans in 1453, Byzantine scholars fled to Italy and taught at the newly founded universities of the country.
-The Renaissance was re-established and both the Vatican, and the rich Italian city-states were concerned to promote artists, painters and sculptors accordingly.
-The emerging nationalism aroused the hope of a new nation state, which was met by Napoleon with the founding of the Kingdom of Italy, however only briefly.
-Only when Austria moved back to Veneto after a bloody war with France in 1861, Lombardy fell to the Kingdom of Sardinia-Piedmont and King Emanuele II proclaimed the Kingdom of Italy.
+As the Eastern Roman Empire was defeated by the Ottomans in 1453, Byzantine scholars fled to Italy and taught at the newly founded universities.
+The Renaissance period had been established, and both the Vatican and the rich Italian city states were anxious to promote artists, painters and sculptors accordingly.
+The emerging nationalism aroused the hope of a new national state, which Napoleon only met very briefly by founding of the Kingdom of Italy.
+It was only after Austria withdrew from Veneto after a bloody war with France in 1861 that Lombardy fell to the Kingdom of Sardinia-Piedmont and King Emanuele II proclaimed the Kingdom of Italy.

 The Italian Renaissance

-In the 15th century, many universities and schools were established in Italy - including Europe's oldest universities of Bologna and Parma - where many thinkers and scholars were trained.
-When after the fall of the Eastern Roman Empire, Greek scholars fled to Italy, they brought a lot of knowledge about antiquity and the almost-forgotten writings of the great Greek thinkers, which in Italy triggered a real enthusiasm.
+Many universities and schools, including Europe's oldest universities of Bologna and Parma, where many great thinkers and scholars were educated, were established in Italy in the 15th century.
+As Greek scholars fled to Italy after the fall of the Eastern Roman Empire, they brought a lot of knowledge about antiquity and the almost forgotten writings of the great Greek thinkers with them triggering genuine enthusiasm in Italy.
 The suddenly rediscovered interest in ancient times was reflected in thought and especially in art.
-Especially the Vatican was in addition to the rich Italian city-states a great patron of art and promoted famous sculptors, painters and artists, although the humanistic side effects were not supported.
-The Italian cities and churches started to shine in a new light and the Renaissance swept across the whole Europe.
+The Vatican in particular, in addition to the rich Italian city states, was a great patron of art and promoted famous sculptors, painters and artists, although the humanistic side effects were not supported.
+The Italian cities and churches started to shine in a new light and the Renaissance swept all over Europe.

 Napoleon in Italy